 Choose the "Register for a Personal Use License" option.
 You will be asked to create an account on VMWare.com.
 For some reason, Windows users don't need to complete this step!
 Create an account and log in, you should be presented with a screen that shows a series of eligible download options.
-Look for this:
+Scroll down a bit and ook for this:

 Click "Manually Download" to begin downloading the VMware Fusion Player into your Downloads directory.
 Once downloaded, open the .dmg file.
 You'll see this:

 Then double-click on the VMware Fusion client to install the software.
 The first screen you should see is this:

 Assuming you have no problems with the license agreement, click on "Agree" to continue the installation process:

 If you already have a license code, you can enter it in the screen above.
 Otherwise click "Get a Free License Key" to obtain one from the VMWare site: